awsandy/workspaces/README.md

 ## Adjusting the hostname / computer name

-At the time of writing (April 2020) there is a quirk with the Teradici PCiOP client that means it will fail to connect to an AWS WorkSpace if that WorkSpace's hostname (Linux) or computer name (Windows) begins with a number.
+At the time of writing (April 2020) there is a quirk with the Teradici PCoIP client that means it will fail to connect to an AWS WorkSpace if that WorkSpace's hostname (Linux) or computer name (Windows) begins with a number.

 ### Workaround